draky-dev/docs/docs/reference/commands/custom.md

 The following metadata values are supported:
 - `help` [string]: Information displayed in the terminal next to the command in the draky's `-h` output.
+- `user` [string/int]: This value is used only for the commands that run inside the containers.
+It allows to run the command as a given user inside the container.
+You can use user's numeric id, or name.
+In the case of name, the user has to exist in the container's `/etc/passwd` file.

 ## stdin